Drive sales on autopilot with ecommerce-focused featuresSee Features

 The separate Metrics add-on comes with features for Google Analytics, access to real-time data, and easy analysis for KPIs.

-If the base platform doesn’t meet your marketing needs, you can add a plugin for SEO, paid advertising, or other marketing features.
+If the base platform doesn’t meet your marketing needs, you can add a plugin for SEO, paid advertising, or other marketing features with its marketplace.

 There are also add-ons for loyalty and referral programs.
 Don’t forget to check out the marketplace if you’re looking to expand PrestaShop’s functionality.